 Igone de Jongh (Haarlem, the Netherlands) is the only dancer currently working with the Dutch National Ballet who has gone through all the ranks: from aspirant in 1996 to her promotion – at the age of only 24 – to principal in 2003.
 Igone trained at the National Ballet Academy in Amsterdam and The Royal Ballet School in London.
 During her training, she won the Arnold Haskell Award, and later the Incentive Prize 2002 from Stichting Dansersfonds ’79 and the Alexandra Radius Prize in 2003.
 Igone is known both for her exceptional interpretations of the classical ballet repertoire and for being the muse of choreographer Hans van Manen.
 For the past twelve years, Igone has been the only Dutch female principal of Dutch National Ballet.
 The magazine Dance Europe placed her in the top 100 international dancers in 2012.
 A son, Hugo, was born to Igone and former soloist Mathieu Gremillet in 2010.
-In the autumn of 2015, Igone appeared as a member of the jury on the TV programme Dance, Dance, Dance.
+As of 2015, Igone can be seen as a member of the jury in the Dutch TV programme Dance, Dance, Dance.
 Dance Europe listed Igone de Jongh as ‘Dancer of the year’ for her roles in John Neumaier’s La Dame aux Camelias and Hans van Manen’s Fantasia in 2015.
 At the Dutch Dance Festival in 2016, Igone de Jongh was presented with the Golden ‘Zwaan’ award for her great contribution to Dutch dance.

 - With the Dutch National Ballet since: 1997

 - Career with Dutch National Ballet: Principal (2003), soloist (2002), grand sujet (2000), coryphée (1999), corps de ballet (1998), élève (1997)